laminlabs/arrayloader-benchmarks/README.md

 <br>
 <br>

-When running the script, [parameters and results](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/0EiozNVjberZTFHa) are automatically tracked in a parquet file, along with source code and datasets.
+When running the script, [parameters and results](https://lamin.ai/laminlabs/arrayloader-benchmarks/artifact/0EiozNVjberZTFHa) are automatically tracked in a parquet file, along with source code, run environment, and input and output datasets.

 <img width="1298" height="904" alt="image" src="https://github.com/user-attachments/assets/60c3262f-1bdc-44a4-a488-4784918a6905" />
 <br>